RantAI-dev/Book4-MLVR/content/docs/Part V/chapter-22.md

 </p>

 {{< prism lang="">}}
-# Use the official Rust image as the base image
+# Use the official Rust image as the build stage
-FROM rust:1.70 as builder
+FROM rust:latest as builder

-# Set the working directory
+# Create a new directory for the application
-WORKDIR /usr/src/myapp
+WORKDIR /usr/src/rust-simple-page

+# Copy the Cargo.toml and Cargo.lock files
+COPY Cargo.toml Cargo.lock* ./

-# Copy the source code into the container
+# Copy the source code
-COPY . .
+COPY src ./src

-# Build the Rust application
+# Build the application in release mode
 RUN cargo build --release

+# Debugging step to check if the binary is created
+RUN ls -la /usr/src/rust-simple-page/target/release

-# Use a smaller base image for the final image
+# Use Ubuntu as the final image to have a more recent glibc version
-FROM debian:buster-slim
+FROM ubuntu:latest

+# Install required dependencies
+RUN apt-get update && apt-get install -y libssl-dev ca-certificates && rm -rf /var/lib/apt/lists/*

-# Copy the compiled binary from the builder image
+# Copy the compiled binary from the builder stage
-COPY --from=builder /usr/src/myapp/target/release/myapp /usr/local/bin/myapp
+COPY --from=builder /usr/src/rust-simple-page/target/release/Rust-Simple-Page /usr/local/bin/rust-simple-page

+# Expose port 8080
+EXPOSE 8080

-# Set the command to run the application
+# Set the entrypoint
-CMD ["myapp"]
+CMD ["rust-simple-page"]
 {{< /prism >}}
 <p style="text-align: justify;">
 Once the Rust application is containerized, it can be deployed to a Kubernetes cluster.
 The following YAML configuration can be used to define a Kubernetes Deployment, which specifies the number of replicas to run and enables auto-scaling: